Victoria Travel Guide

 Train – The train service from Sydney takes 11 hours.
 There are two services per day, an overnight and a day train.
 The cheapest place to book your ticket is directly on their website.
 From Adelaide, it’s a 10.5 hr trip.
 All trains terminate at Spencer Street Station.

-Fly – There are regular flights from most states, the Sydney to Melbourne route is the busiest in Australia.
-Because of this, flights particularly expensive at the beginning and end of the day.
+Fly – There are regular flights from most states; the Sydney to Melbourne route is the busiest in Australia.
+Because of this, flights are costly at the beginning and end of the day.
 The Skybus from Tullamarine takes about 20 minutes; return tickets are slightly cheaper than singles.

 International Airports in Victoria

 - Melbourne Tullamarine – Flights from all continents

 - Avalon – Flights from Kuala Lumpur and Bali

 - Melbourne – (MEL) Tullamarine – daily flights from all Australian states.

 - Melbourne – (AVV) Avalon – This airport is in Geelong and services budget airlines.
 Flights from Sydney, Adelaide and the Gold Coast land here.
 It can be a good choice for a Great Ocean Road trip as this puts you right at the beginning of the road.

 How to get Around Victoria